 Foreign Relations Authorization Act, FY2002 and FY2003.
 H.R.
 1646 introduced April 27, 2001; Committee on International Relations reported the bill May 5, 2001 (H.Rept.
 107-57).
 House passed (352-73) May 16, 2001.
 Section 121 would authorize \$25 million for broadcasting to Cuba for each fiscal year.
 The section would also authorize \$750,000 for enhancements to and costs of transmission from the facilities in Belize, which according to the bill's report, would increase the capacity of the Office of Cuba Broadcasting to evade jamming by the Cuban government.
 Section 501 would eliminate staff positions for the Advisory Board for Cuba Broadcasting.
 (Also see legislative initiatives on "Human Rights Issues" above for additional House provisions related to Cuba in this bill.)
 S. 1401 introduced September 4, 2001, and reported by the Senate Foreign Relations Committee (S.Rept.
 107-60).
-While the Senate version does not authorize a specific amount for Cuba broadcasting, the report to bill notes that the Office of Cuba Broadcasting is authorized at the Administration's requested level for FY2002.
+Although the Senate version does not authorize a specific amount for Cuba broadcasting is authorized at the Administration's requested level for FY2002.